Torchwood: Miracle Day: Synopsis

-On the same day across the Earth, the concept of death is suddenly nullified when it is found that people who have suffered mortal wounds or fatal diseases are unable to die.
-This is initially seen as a religious miracle, but the absence of deaths begins to strain medical resources and spread diseases around the globe; the world's governments estimate that unless something is done, the world will be unable to sustain the population growth within four months.
+On the same day on Earth, the concept of death is suddenly nullified when it is found that people who have suffered mortal wounds or fatal diseases are unable to die.
+This is initially seen as a religious miracle but the absence of deaths begins to strain medical resources and spread diseases around the globe; the world's governments estimate that unless something is done, the world will be unable to sustain the population growth within four months.

-Central Intelligence Agency agents Rex Matheson, who had suffered a fatal accident but remains alive, and Esther Drummond discover the name "Torchwood" tied with these events, and locate its remaining members, Jack Harkness and Gwen Cooper.
+Central Intelligence Agency agents Rex Matheson, who had suffered a fatal accident but remains alive, and Esther Drummond discover the name "Torchwood" tied with these events and locate its remaining members, Jack Harkness and Gwen Cooper.
 In bringing them to the United States, they find themselves pursued by agents working for an entity called the Families.
-Jack discovers that his own immortality has disappeared, and believes this is connected to the events of the miracle.
-Jack brings Rex and Esther within Torchwood's folds.
+Jack discovers that his own immortality has disappeared and believes this is connected to the events of the miracle.
+Jack brings Rex and Esther within Torchwood's fold.

-The world governments institute a plan to bring those people that would normally have died from illnesses or injury into camps without exception.
-Torchwood infiltrates a camp and discovers the patients are actually incinerated in the camps.
-They reveal this to the world in the hope that the camps will shut down, but the world governments refuse, believing the camps to be a necessity, but the news puts the world into chaos.
-Meanwhile, Torchwood continues to track down the Families, discovering they have many agencies across the globe.
-Eventually Jack comes to realise that the Families represent the descendants of the patriarchs of three Catholic families that he had encountered in New York City in the 1920s.
-These men were, both, frightened by and covetous of his immortality and bought him, using scientific tests and bloodletting to try to understand his condition.
-The Families have grown incredibly powerful since then and have been able to take advantage of the miracle to their own financial and political ends.
+The world governments institute a plan to bring those people that would normally have died from illnesses or injury into camps.
+Torchwood infiltrates a camp and discovers the patients are incinerated.
+They reveal this to the world in the hope that the camps will shut down, but the world governments refuse, believing the camps to be a necessity; the news puts the world into chaos.
+Torchwood continues to track down the Families, discovering they have many agencies across the globe.
+Eventually, Jack realises that the Families represent the descendants of the patriarchs of three Catholic families that he had encountered in New York City in the 1920s.
+These men were frightened by, and covetous of, his immortality and bought him, using scientific tests and bloodletting to try to understand his condition.
+The Families have grown incredibly powerful since then and have been able to take advantage of the miracle for their own financial and political ends.